ThunderSoft-SRIOV/sriov/docs/deploy-windows-vm.md

 ### Post Install Launch

-There are two options provided.
+There are three options provided.
 Choose the corresponding launch method according to your installation method.

+*Note: Option 3 should be executed after option 2*

 * [Option 1] Launch VM With `qemu`
 * [Option 2] Launch VM With `virsh`
+* [Option 3] Launch VM With `virt-manager`

 ### Launch VM With `qemu`